SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Add support for the COAR Notify protocol in the SWH Archive to allow partners to notify us new relations between software source code artifacts and external entities, especially scholarly publications and scientific papers.
+Add support for the COAR Notify protocol in the SWH Archive to allow partners to notify us of new relations between software source code artifacts and external entities, especially scholarly publications and scientific papers.

 **Includes work**

 - Implement the basic use case allowing partners to notify the archive of software mentions in scientific papers
-- Document it and test it with user
+- Document it and test it with users
 - Add requirements for production usage (monitoring, alerting, integration tests)

 **KPIs**

 - New API
 - Users can send software mentions in scientific publications
 - Users can search the archive for the software artifacts related to scientific work using simple search criteria

 Institutional portal (aka OSPO Radar)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^